Aenariss/DIP/content-blocking/README.md

 Traffic logging requires valid page address (http(s)://my.example.com, does not work for localhost etc. Requires at least one dot.
 Unless config.ddebug is specified)

 Not everything in the config is validated since there are many possible options (which may even be expanded in the future), so please do not change what you do not understand to not break the program.

+If you get an error with analysis-only, check your specified browser type matches the experiment logs (firefox experiment can only work with firefox logs and chrome vice-versa)